Execify/langchain-multi-agent-task/README.md

 ## Your Task

-The "Super Chatbot 9000" needs task management functionality.
+The "Super Chatbot 9000" needs task management functionality (Think todo lists or agendas).

 Add a new agent(s) and update/reprompt existing ones in order to make the chatbot a functional tasking tool.